Dear Delegates,

 Why Is MUN So Popular Worldwide?

 MUN has grown into a global educational phenomenon, spanning thousands of conferences in over 100 countries.
-From high school students to undergraduates, participants gain skills that go far beyond the classroom.
+Some reasons MUN is so popular include:

 - Experiential learning: Applying diplomacy, negotiation, and research in real-time